Remembering Renée

 i like taking picture's and writing poetry

-77 Nearly & Rising.
-Pathways to healing through Numerology Symbology, Tasseology & EFT
+78 & Rising.
+Pathways to Numerology Symbology, Tasseology & EFT.
+Subject to ponder and photos to peruse.

 Bluedragonfly10